+- Utilizing existing gage data compiled as part of AQ-1 Hydrology Technical Study Plan, summarize hydrology in the bypass reach. - The hydrology summary will include frequency, timing, duration, and magnitude of flows.
+Data will be reported using mean, median, interquartile, range, and exceedance metrics. - Project Facility Capabilities Description - Description of operational capabilities of Democrat Dam facilities, including the Project Intakes.
+Capabilities will be articulated with reference to prospective future project releases, conveyance dewatering, and ramp time.

+Structured interviews:

-- Utilizing existing gage data compiled as part of AQ-1 Hydrology Technical Study Plan, summarize hydrology in the bypass reach both with and without Project diversion. - The hydrology summary will include frequency, timing, duration, and magnitude of flows.
-Data will be reported using mean, median, interquartile, range, and exceedance metrics. - Project Facility Capabilities - Description of operational capabilities of Democrat Dam facilities, including the Project Intakes. - Structured interviews: - Conduct structured interviews (not to exceed 10) with individuals nominated from the whitewater boating community representative of a range of watercraft, skill levels, and knowledge of the whitewater boating run in the bypass reach. - The interviews will focus on individual knowledge of the whitewater boating run between Democrat Dam and the Kern River No. 1 Powerhouse Tailrace to estimate range of preferred flows (minimum acceptable and optimum whitewater flows) for the bypass reach for respective watercraft; identify constraints, if any, for estimating range of preferred flows; flow information needs; and whitewater use patterns.
+- Conduct structured interviews with individuals nominated from the whitewater boating community representative of a range of watercraft, skill levels, and knowledge of the whitewater boating run in the bypass reach.
+To identify and engage with individuals from the whitewater boating community, SCE will consult with members of the Recreation Stakeholder Technical Working Group (Recreation TWG), American Whitewater, and the Kern River Boaters. - The interviews will focus on individual knowledge of the whitewater boating run between Democrat Dam and the Kern River No. 1 Powerhouse Tailrace to estimate range of preferred flows (minimum acceptable and optimum whitewater flows) for the bypass reach for respective watercraft; identify constraints, if any, for estimating range of preferred flows; flow information needs; and whitewater use patterns.

-Information obtained in the Level 1 investigation will be used to determine, in consultation with the resource agencies and whitewater boating community, whether Level 2 Limited Reconnaissance is necessary.
+Information obtained in the Level 1 investigation will be used to determine, in consultation with the resource agencies and whitewater boating community, whether Level 2 Limited Reconnaissance is necessary to achieve the study objectives.